mikemag/MonkeyCAM/README.md

 * Host MonkeyCAM on servers in something like AWS or Google Apps;
   serve the UI while running the engine on the server, provide local storage for board configurations.
+* Read the overall board shape from other CAD programs (DXF at least).
+* Output the overall shape, insert locations, etc. to PDF/DXF for printing or use in other CAD programs.
+* Mold design and program to cut molds.
+* Rouging passes for the core profile.
+* Adapt for other kinds of 'boards': kite boards, skate boards, etc.

 Why not just open source MonkeyCAM v3?
 Honestly, the code for my personal version of MonkeyCAM has grown rather organically over almost